MrrMagpiie/FA25_Workshop_Greenhouse/README.md

 # Old_Ones_Greenhouse

+## Wiki/Documentation
+the documentation wiki for this project it currently hosted on github pages through this link https://mrrmagpiie.github.io/Old_Ones_Greenhouse/
+The repo for this site is the pagss branch of this repo

 Welcome to the Old_Ones_Greenhouse project!
 This repository hosts the collaborative efforts of our Software Engineering, Web Development, and Computer Workshop teams as we build a hydroponic greenhouse management and automation system.

 The goal of this project is to develop a system for managing and automating a hydroponic greenhouse.
 This system will include both hardware and software components to monitor and optimize plant growth conditions.